How to write good prompts

 **(Optional) Reiterate objective and elicit thinking**

-The headers are for reference only, you can skip them if you want.
+Your goal is to XYZ… Before writing your answers, write your reasoning step by step.The headers are for reference only, you you can modify them or even skip them.
 You also don’t need to include all of these sections in your prompt.

 User prompt

-I’d recommend to keep user prompts short:
+I prefer to keep user prompts short:

-In it’s simplest form, you just provide the context the LLM needs to work with and reiterate the objective.
+In its simplest form, you just provide the context the LLM needs to work with and reiterate the objective.

 Principle 5: Split complex tasks into smaller steps